-Confidential Reporting Procedures
+Confidential/Private Reporting Procedures

-If you are the victim of a crime (or witness to a crime) but do not want to pursue legal action within the criminal justice system, you may still want to file an anonymous complaint.
-With your permission, a Kaua'i CC Security Officer will file a report as to the details of the incident without revealing your identity.
-The purpose of a confidential report is to comply with your wish to keep the matter confidential while taking steps to ensure the future safety of yourself and others on campus.
-With such information, CPSD can keep an accurate record of the number of incidents involving students, employees and visitors; determine where there is a pattern of crime with regard to a particular location, method, or suspect; and alert the campus community to potential dangers.
-Reports of crimes filed in this manner are counted and disclosed in the annual crime statistics for the Kaua'i CC, as required by the Clery Act.
+If a member of the campus community is the victim of a crime (or witness to a crime) may not want to initially pursue legal action within the criminal justice system, they may still file a complaint with Kaua'i CC.
+With their permission, a CPSD Security Officer will file a report as to the details of the incident while doing our best to keep the information and identity private.
+CPSD Security Officers are not able to offer complete legal confidentiality and reported will be treated as private and will be relayed only as necessary for Kaua'i CC to investigate and, if applicable, seek a resolution.
+Kaua'i CC will make every effort to preserve the privacy of the report, but must weigh privacy against the obligation to take timely and appropriate action.
+With such information, CPSD keeps records for statistical purposes regarding the number of incidents involving students, employees and visitors, and to determine where there is a pattern of crime with regard to a particular location, method, or suspect.
+Reports of crimes filed in this manner are counted and disclosed in the annual crime statistics for our institution, as required under the Clery Act.

-Kaua'i CC requests all pastoral and professional counselors to encourage their clients to report criminal offenses on a voluntary, confidential basis to KPD and/or CPSD for inclusion in the annual disclosure of crime statistics.
+Kaua'i CC requests all pastoral and professional counselors to encourage their clients to report criminal offenses on a voluntary basis to KPD and/or CPSD for inclusion in the annual disclosure of crime statistics.